rominf/pentadactyl-gruvbox/README.md

-# Pentadactyl Solarized Theme
+# Pentadactyl Gruvbox Theme

-This is a color scheme for the [Pentadactyl][penta] add-on for [Firefox][ff].
-It uses the color palette [Gruvbox][gruvbox], designed by Pavel Pertsev and based on the color palette for Pentadactyl [Solarized][https://github.com/claytron/pentadactyl-solarized].
+This is a color scheme for the [Pentadactyl](http://5digits.org/pentadactyl/) add-on for [Firefox](https://www.mozilla.org/en-US/firefox/fx/).
+It uses the color palette [Gruvbox](https://github.com/morhetz/gruvbox), designed by Pavel Pertsev and based on the color palette for Pentadactyl [Solarized](https://github.com/claytron/pentadactyl-solarized).

 This theme clears out all highlighting settings before applying its own in order to avoid bleed over from other themes.